BryanAlbert/ReactLife/README.md

 * Load a new grid, population doesn't update (fixed)
 * Gosper Glider Gun doesn't shoot gliders (fixed)
 * Controls' disabled status (fixed)
 * On delay 0, don't run the setInterval?
+(Nope.)
-* Stop running when population goes to zero
+* Stop running when population goes to zero (fixed)
 * gliders should glide off the edge
-* Store grid data in an array and load it instead of hard-coding the grids?
+* Store grid data in an array and load it instead of hard-coding the grids in the load functions?

 ## Questions
 const LifeGrid = ({ width, height, grid, setGrid }: GridProps): JSX.Element => {